MichaelBeeli/National_Deworming_Day_Thesis/README.md

 The code in this repository should allow anyone to nearly replicate each of the tables and figures present in the paper.

 The Main STATA Do-File should be run first, followed by the R Scripts.
+All outputs will be placed in the "Figures" and "Tables" folders within the replication package.